Benned-H/spot_skills/CONTRIBUTING.md

 ## Typical Workflow

-This section outlines the typical workflow for contributing to `spot_skills` and related codebases.
+This section outlines the typical workflow for contributing to `spot_skills` and related codebases, involving these high-level steps:

+1. Set up the environment.
+2. Create a feature branch.
+3. Push early and open a pull request (PR).
+4. Make iterative, atomic commits.
+5. Review and merge the PR.

 ### 1. Set Up the Local Development Environment